AI Legal

 Set retention periods in writing

 Documentation is only useful if it exists for as long as you might need it.
-For most of the artifacts above, a reasonable default is the longer of the applicable statute of limitations for the underlying claim or the regulator's explicit retention requirement.
-For consequential decisions in employment, credit, housing, and healthcare, four to six years is a typical floor.
+SB 26-189 sets a hard floor of three years from the date of the consequential decision.
+For most artifacts, a more conservative default is the longer of the applicable statute of limitations for the underlying claim or the regulator's explicit retention requirement.
+For consequential decisions in employment, credit, housing, and healthcare, four to six years is a sensible practical floor.
 Write the retention schedule down, apply it consistently, and do not delete early just to save storage.

 Appoint a human owner